vim-advent-calendar/ideas/gagbo-truly-cross-platform.md

 endif
 ```

+> For romainl : vim has "has(osx)" and even "has(osx_darwin)", why not
+> use those ?

+also,
 > Should I speak about autoload or just leave it as an advanced feature ?
 > Basically the solution boils down to autoloading or leaking the function
 > in the global namespace.
 Autoloading here doesn't change
 anything about startup time : the file will be loaded on each startup because the
 init scripts will call the function.
-It is just done to namespace my helpers
+It is just done to namespace my helper
 functions.

 Host specific settings